Do you suspect your child might be the victim of bullies?

 You can stay updated with what’s going on at your child’s school by getting yourself involved.
 Go to school events and even volunteer to help.

 There are simple ways that parents and caregivers can keep up to date with kids’ lives.
-Get to know the parents of your child’s friends, and make an effort to meet teachers and counselors.
+Get to know your child’s friends’ parents and make an effort to meet teachers and counselors.

 When class newsletters or school flyers come home, make sure you read them.
-Talk about them with your children so they know you’re interested (source).
+Talk about them with your children, so they know you’re interested (9).

-It helps for you to know the school’s policies on bullying.
+It helps you to know the school’s policies on bullying.

 8. Reporting Bullying